Often when you play chess, you get into check. You have to move your king to take it out of the check. But, can a king move without check?

 Moreover, there is also another case known as a stalemate in which the king is not in check but the player has no legal moves left to continue the game.

 So that’s it!
-Hope you understood everything.
+I hope you understood everything.
 If you found this article helpful then please consider it sharing with others.
-And, if you have any doubts then feel free to ask me.
 Thanks and have a nice day!

 Can a king kill without check?